fdevillard/personalized-dialog/README.md

 In addition to the small and full datasets, we also provide a split-by-profile dataset where each directory contains 1000 dialogs each for training, development and testing for a specific user profile.
 This set can be used to analyze multi-task learning capabilities of models.

 ## Models
-We provide our implementations of two models- Memory Networks (`MemN2N/`) and Supervised Embeddings (`supervised-embedding/`).
-Each directory contains scripts, experimental logs and model checkpoints.
+We provide implementations for several models:

+- `supervised-embeddings`: the supervised embeddings as discussed in _Personalization in Goal-oriented Dialog_
+- `MemN2N`: the end-to-end memory network adapted to our dataset
+- `MemN2N-modified`: the end-to-end-memory network with a second memory where the profiles are stored
+- `MemN2N-mtl`: end-to-end memory network with two memory components, one trained on a per-profile basis, one shared among profiles
+- `MemN2N-mtl-more-softmax`: same as `MemN2N-mtl` except that the aggregation method is different here, and uses several softmax.

 Instructions on using a models are given in its README.

 ## License
 The dataset is released under Creative Commons Attribution 3.0 Unported license.
 A copy of this license is included with the data.